abijithpc/abijithpc/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Instagram: @btwitzabiii
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am From a Non IT Background
+- ⚡ Fun fact: I am from a Non IT Background

 <!---
 abijithpc/abijithpc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.